Rateable value

 Contacting the Valuation Office Agency

-We are responsible for anything to do with your business rates bill.
 The VOA is responsible for the valuation of your property.
-You will therefore need to contact the VOA for all queries about your rateable value.
+You should contact the VOA with any questions about your property’s rateable value.

 Finding your rateable value